-Author has written 139 stories for Avengers, Hogan's Heroes, Buffy: The Vampire Slayer, Misc.
-Games, Harry Potter, Cape, 4400, Revolution, Arrow, ER, Drive Angry, and Warcraft.
+Author has written 152 stories for Avengers, Hogan's Heroes, Buffy: The Vampire Slayer, Misc.
+Games, Harry Potter, Cape, 4400, Revolution, Arrow, ER, Drive Angry, Warcraft, Sea Patrol, and Guardians of the Galaxy.

 Okay, you've wandered onto my profile.
 You're either lost or you like something I've written.
 If the latter, please, keep reading.